Home · Blog · Equipment Types

 Counterbalance forklift (standard)

-Includes reach trucks, pallet trucks with mast, side loaders — any forklift not used to carry people.
+Includes reach trucks, pallet trucks with mast, side loaders, and any forklift not used to carry people.

 12 months